Mercator Fellowship in the TRR 266

 To strengthen the cooperation with top-class researchers, the TRR 266 grants a mercator fellowship to prestigious researchers from Germany and abroad, who are conducting research on topics related to Accounting for Transparency and envision to spend an extended period of time at one or more of the institutions participating in the TRR 266.
 The Mercator Fellowship is a scholarship within the DFG’s funding program and is intended to establish and strengthen a sustainable research relationship between the fellows and the TRR 266 researchers.

 Just like the regular members, our Mercator Fellows aim for the same goal: answering the question how accounting and taxation affect firm and regulatory transparency, and how regulation and transparency impact our economy and society.
 Having different research approaches, ideas and backgrounds makes it even more interesting to learn about them as a researcher as well as a person.
 How did they end up in the Fellowship?
 Which projects were they working on?
 What was their best experience?
 We interviewed them to find out more about them, their motivation and experiences.

 Prof. Dr. Harm Schütt

 TRR 266‘s main locations are Paderborn University (Coordinating University), HU Berlin, and University of Mannheim.
 All three locations have been centers for accounting and tax research for many years.
-They are joined by researchers from LMU Munich, Frankfurt School of Finance and Management, WHU – Otto Beisheim School of Management, ESMT Berlin, Goethe University Frankfurt and Carl von Ossietzky University Oldenburg who share the same research agenda.
+They are joined by researchers from LMU Munich, Frankfurt School of Finance and Management, WHU – Otto Beisheim School of Management, ESMT Berlin and Goethe University Frankfurt who share the same research agenda.